linslin/angular-odm/readme.md

 #### model.findAll();
-Will return array of all rows in database.
+Function will return array of all rows in database.

 > {Array}